lokeshmori/Hospital_Management-System-HSM/README.md

 # MedTech_Solutions-HSM-
 Hospital Management System is a Java full stack Project that leverages advanced Java technologies like Servlet, JSP, and JDBC.
-This system is designed to manage various aspects of hospital operations, including patient records, appointment scheduling, and administrative tasks.
+This system is designed to manage various aspects of hospital operations and reduce administrative tasks , including patient records, appointment scheduling, and administrative tasks.

 # Key Features:
 <h4>Patient Record Management:</h4> Allows the efficient handling of patient data, storing personal information, medical history, and treatment records in a structured manner.